PaulAlbert31/RandLoRA/README.md

 print(model)
 ```

+## Loss landscape visualization

+You can now reproduce the 3D loss landscapes in the paper using the [loss_vis.sh](vision_language/loss_vis.sh) script.
+The [loss_barrier.py](vision_language/loss_barrier.py) will save the result as an html file in the current folder and open a tab in your browser.

 ## Reproducing the Results

 This section guides you on how to reproduce the results presented in the paper.
 Each subdirectory corresponds to a specific benchmark or task.